laksh97/flutter_slider_indicators/README.md

 # flutter_slider_indicators

-A new Flutter project.
+A new Flutter project on Sliders, Indicators and PopUpMenuButton.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)